Pogrom: Kishinev and the Tilt of History: Zipperstein's analysis

-Zipperstein also discusses the significance of the Kishinev Pogrom and illustrates how it is a symbol for the Jewish plight in 20th century Europe.
+Zipperstein also discusses the significance of the Kishinev Pogrom and illustrates how it is a symbol of the Jewish plight in 20th century Europe.
 The Pogrom became a representation of the discrimination Jews were facing, as they were not only ruthlessly and mercilessly attacked with little to no help, but were also shamed in poem and writing after the event.
-Zipperstein argues that as a result of Pogroms such as this in Russia and other countries, many Jews were forced to emigrate, largely to the United States and Palestine, leading to a global displacement of Jews all across Europe.
-He also argues that as Kishinev was home of many powerful Zionists and was well known throughout all of the Russia, this led to the news of the Pogrom being spread further than if it had occurred in a lesser known town.
+Zipperstein argues that as a result of the Pogroms such as this in Russia and other countries, many Jews were forced to emigrate, largely to the United States and Palestine, leading to a global displacement of Jews all across Europe.
+He also argues that as Kishinev was home of many powerful Zionists and was well known throughout all of Russia, this led to the news of the Pogrom being spread further than if it had occurred in a lesser known town.

 Reception

 Writing in Tablet, cultural critic Rokhl Kafrissen called the book "a pivotal moment in the study of pogroms" that "exploded many of the myths of Kishinev".

 Author, screenwriter and film director Nicholas Meyer has said that his new “The Adventures of the Peculiar Protocols,” was inspired by Pogrom: Kishinev and the Tilt of History.